| | | | | | | | | | | | | | | | | | | | | | |

 Go beyond the theme park and explore Laguna Beach in a kayak with the kids or take surf lessons in Huntington Beach.

-Best Family Experiences: Laguna Beach kayaking, Huntington Beach surf lessons, Newport Beach Duffy boat rentals, Mission San Juan Capistrano tours, and Disneyland.
+Best Family Experiences: Laguna Beach kayaking, surf lessons, Newport Beach Duffy boat rentals, Mission San Juan Capistrano tours, and Disneyland.

 Practical Information: All ages, ideal duration 5-7 days, year-round destination, budget $4,000-6,000 for family of 4.